Is it Cheaper to Insure a Sedan or SUV?

 Potential Damage the Vehicle Can Cause

-A Chevrolet Suburban is going to cause more destruction to vehicles and people in an accident than a Honda Accord traveling at similar speeds.
+A Chevrolet Suburban will cause more destruction to vehicles and people in an accident than a Honda Accord traveling at similar speeds.

 Unfortunately, you cannot argue with physics.